 Read more: 9 Reasons Your Credit Score Dropped

-What Are the Current Auto Loan Rates in 2022?
+What Are the Current Auto Loan Rates for 2023?

 Here are the average rates on auto loans these days, courtesy of Experian’s State of the Automotive Finance Market – Q1 2022 report.

 Borrower Credit Score Average Used APR Average New APR

 Notice how raising your credit score from 650 to 700 can cut your interest rates in half?
 That’s why credit scores are so important and why I can’t shut up about them.

 Throughout this article you’ve seen the words “term length” and “terms” used quite often, but not interchangeably.
 Confusing, I know, so let me clear it up:

 - Terms are the key aspects of the loan, like the principal, interest rate, etc.

 - Term length is the amount of time the lender gives you to pay back your loan, e.g., 24, 36, or 48 months, etc.

 As a general rule of thumb, longer terms have lower monthly payments — but you’ll pay more overall.

 To illustrate, here’s an example from our Auto Loan Calculator.
 If you borrow around $16,000 at 5% for a short term of 36 months, you’ll pay roughly $485 a month — but only ~$1,280 in interest overall.